 There were a lot of cameras to test on this phone, including four on the back: a 40MP main lens, an 8MP telephoto lens, a 20MP ultra-wide lens, and then a ToF (time-of-flight) camera to sense depth for portrait photos.

-The Huawei P30 Pro camera also uses an RYYB (red yellow yellow blue) sensor instead of the industry standard RGB (red green blue) sensor to capture more light, and it shows.
-The snaps we took for our review had more detail and less shadow than the competition, yet they didn't look completely overexposed.
-It's a fine balance that few phone manufacturers get right with their tiny cameras and limited software.
+The Huawei P30 Pro camera also uses an RYYB (red yellow yellow blue) sensor instead of the industry-standard RGB (red green blue) sensor to capture more light, and it shows.
+The snaps we took for our review had more detail and less shadow than most of the competition, yet they didn't look completely overexposed.

 It's all amazing for a smartphone, but not entirely perfect.
 We did notice some purple fringing in areas, and the camera software controls aren't always responsive when switching between ultra-wide, 5x zoom, 10x zoom and digital 50x zoom.
 But the fact that you can get insanely close to objects with a 50x zoom and also shoot at night as if all of the lights were on really sets a new bar for camera phones in 2019.